aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-bullet-and-numbered-lists/_index.md

 **Numbered List Example**

-This is a summary of the steps (1-15) in the **Creating Bullets** procedure below:
+This is a summary of the steps (step 1 to step 15) in the **Creating Bullets** procedure below:

 1. Create an instance of the presentation class.
-2. Perform several tasks (step 3 to step 15).
+2. Perform several tasks (step 3 to step 14).
 3. Save the presentation.

 ## Creating Bullets

 To create a bullet list, through these steps:

-1. Create an instance of the Presentation class.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-2. Access the slide (in which you want to add a bullet list) in slide collection through the ISlide object.
+2. Access the slide (in which you want to add a bullet list) in slide collection through the [ISlide](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/index) object.
-3. Add an AutoShape in the selected slide.
+3. Add an [AutoShape](https://apireference.aspose.com/slides/net/aspose.slides/autoshape) in the selected slide.
-4. Access the TextFrame of the added shape.
+4. Access the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe) of the added shape.
-5. Remove the default paragraph in the TextFrame.
+5. Remove the default paragraph in the [TextFrame]().
-6. Create the first paragraph instance using Paragraph class.
+6. Create the first paragraph instance using the [Paragraph](https://apireference.aspose.com/slides/net/aspose.slides/paragraph) class.
-7. Set the bullet type of the paragraph.
 8. Set the bullet type to Symbol and then set the bullet character.
 9. Set the Paragraph Text.
 10. Set the Paragraph Indent to set the bullet.
 11. Set the Color of the Bullet.
 12. Set the Height of the Bullet.
-13. Add the created paragraph in the TextFrame paragraph collection.
+13. Add the created paragraph in the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe) paragraph collection.
-14. Add the second paragraph and repeat steps 7-13.
+14. Add the second paragraph and repeat steps 7-12.
 15. Save the presentation.

 This sample code in C#—an implementation of the steps above—shows you to create a bullet list in a slide: